Higher-Order Transformers With Kronecker-Structured Attention

-Given a 3D image $\mathcal{X} \in \mathbb{R}^{W\times H \times D}$ with width $W$, height $H$, and depth $D$, we predict the image class probability $y \in \mathbb{R}^C$ over a set of $C$ classes. \paragraph{Dataset} MedMNIST v2 \citet{medmnistv2} is a large-scale benchmark for medical image classification on standardized MNIST-like 2D and 3D images with diverse modalities, dataset scales, and tasks.
-We primarily experiment on the 3D portion of MedMNIST v2, namely the Organ, Nodule, Fracture, Adrenal, Vessel, and Synapse datasets.
-The size of each image is $28\times28\times28$ (3D). \paragraph{Baselines} We choose 11 medical image classifier models including ResNet-18/ResNet-50 \citep{resnet} with 2.5D / 3D / ACS \citep{acs_conv} convolutions \citep{medmnistv2}, DWT-CV \citep{dwt-cv}, Auto-Keras, and Auto-sklearn \citep{medmnistv2}, MDANet \citep{mdanet}, and CdTransformer \citep{cdtransformer}. \paragraph{Results} The results presented in Table \ref{tab:medmnist_results} demonstrate the superior performance of our Higher Order Transformer (HOT) across multiple medical imaging datasets.
-HOT achieves the highest accuracy and AUC on Organ, Fracture, Adrenal, and Vessel datasets, and the second-best performance in Synapse and Nodule showcasing its robust classification capabilities.
-While models like CdTransformer achieve better performance on Nodule and Synapse, they do so with a significantly increased computational complexity of $\mathcal{O}(N^3D^2 + N^4D)$ compared to HOT’s $\mathcal{O}(N^3D^2)$.
-Additionally, HOT consistently outperforms other state-of-the-art methods such as DWT-CV and MDANet over both metrics, balancing high performance with lower computational demands and much fewer parameters.
+\paragraph{Dataset} MedMNIST v2 \citep{medmnistv2} is a large-scale benchmark for medical image classification on standardized MNIST-like 2D and 3D images with diverse modalities, dataset scales, and tasks.
+We primarily experiment on the 3D portion of MedMNIST v2, namely the Organ, Nodule, Fracture, Adrenal, and Vessel datasets.
+The size of each image is $28\times28\times28$ (3D).